 Recent national fostering statistics show that across the UK, some 65,000 children live in foster care.
 Sadly, 63% of these children are in care due to a history of abuse and neglect.
 But there are other reasons too, such as a parent's illness or their inability to care for their child due to poor mental health, police involvement or domestic abuse within the family home.

 It’s quite a complex picture and as a potential foster parent, it’s good to understand the various reasons why children come into care and how this may affect them.
+Here are some of the reasons for a child to be taken into care.

 There are various types of neglect, including physical, educational, emotional or medical.
 Children who have been taken into care may have experienced a combination of these.